chrishinton89/Disaster-Response-Pipline/README.md

 ## Summary of the Project

 This project is a web application which classifies messages during a disaster to support a disaster relief agency.
 It demonstrates data engineering skills alongside data preparation and machine learning modelling to build a working application.
 The web application has two functions,
-- a) Message Classification - input field for a message which will showcase the performance of the machine learning model.
+- a) Message Classification - Input field for a message which will showcase the performance of the machine learning model.
 This classifiaction will then display the message categories.
 - b) Summary Charts - Below the classification there are two charts which shows both an overview of the genres within the dataset and also the categories.

 ## Files in the Repository